-Uncertainty about the future, being distant from friends, challenges with mental and physical health, and constantly staying in the same environment are all aspects of life during Covid-19 that can affect your ability to focus on daily responsibilities, let alone tackle them with any sort of enthusiasm.
+Uncertainty about the future, being distant from friends, challenges with mental and physical health, and constantly staying in the same environment have all been aspects of life during Covid-19 that have affected people’s ability to focus on daily responsibilities, let alone tackle them with any sort of enthusiasm.

-If you’ve been having trouble summoning your motivation in these strange times, here are six tips to get it back.
+If you’ve been having trouble summoning your motivation after the pandemic, here are six tips to get it back.